 She always laughs and tells me that she’d rather have one Frank with one bean, than two beans and no Frank.

 Of course she was a virgin when we married, and I have no idea who this Frank guy is, but the important thing is that we can laugh about it.
 Humor is as important in a relationship as it is in business.
 And life.

-Sure, the world is full of filthy, bitter, little people who’ll tell you my success is down to connections with the Mob.
-Or that I just walked into the job when my old man, Abe Froman Senior passed on, so violently and so suddenly.
+Sure, the world is full of filthy, bitter, little people who’ll tell you I just walked into the job when my old man, Abe Froman Senior passed on, so violently and so suddenly.

 But, let me tell you, these people don’t know a thing about the Sausage business.

 I became the Sausage King through work, perspiration, deodorant, and more work.
 Pure and simple.
 And an effective marketing strategy.
 Since I’ve been CEO of Froman Industries, I’ve seen the company increase in value by almost 0.4%.
 I think that speaks for itself.

 As my old friend Francis Albert Sinatra once sang, “What is a man, What has he got, If not himself, Then he has Naught!”.
 Those are words to live by my friends.

 And I have lived by them.
 Steady as a rock, I keep to my course despite the slings and arrows people throw at me, steadfast in my beliefs and the knowledge that I am the greatest sausage supplier in this the greatest country on earth – The United States of America!